Adopted May 8, 2009 (last amended April 14, 2023)

 - The OFC shall be organized by an Executive Committee consisting of a Chair, Vice-Chair, and Secretary.

-- Beginning in 2009, election of the Executive Committee will take place each spring from among the membership of the OFC.
+- Election of the Executive Committee will take place each spring from among the membership of the OFC.

 - The Chair will be elected for a two year term and will be a member of the council for the length of his/her term subject to the restriction above (regarding administrative positions).